ufs-community/UFS_UTILS/tests/README.md

 ### RUNNING THE TESTS:

 Tests will automatically be run by Github actions upon each commit.

-To run the tests locally, do a 'make test' or 'ctests --verbose' after the 'make install' command.
-When using 'make test', the standard output from the tests will be in your build directory - ./build/Testing/Temporary.
+To run the tests locally, invoke one of the following after the `make install`:
+- `make test` (Standard output for all tests sent to ./build/Testing/Temporary)
+- `ctest --verbose` (Standard output for all tests to standard output)
+- `ctest -R test_name` (Standard output for one test to standard output)

 For the parallel tests to run locally, update the machine-specific "mpi_exec" script under [cmake](../cmake) with your run account and queue.